x64dbg/docs/developers/plugins/Callbacks/plugcbwinevent.rst

     {
         MSG* message;
         long* result;
-        bool retval; //only set this to true, never to false };
+        bool retval; //only set this to true if you want Qt to ignore the event.
+    };